-• There will 5 assignments throughout the semester.
-The best 4/5 will account for 10% of your final grade.
-Each assignment will be worth 2.5% of the student's final grade, regardless of the length of the assignment.
-The student will have a maximum of 2 attempts at each assignment.

-- The assignments will be marked immediately, and the student will receive their grade immediately. - All assignments must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed assignments. - The assignments will be available to the student after the due date to use as a study tool for midterms and the final exam.
+- There will be 6 assignments throughout the semester.
+The best 5/6 accounts for 10% of your final grade.
+Each assignment will be worth 2% of the student's final grade, regardless of the length of the assignment.
+The student will have a maximum of 2 attempts for each assignment. - The assignments will be marked immediately, and the student will receive their grade immediately.
+Corrections for the attempted assignment will be made available immediately for the student. - All assignments must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed assignments.